 Do you have a bad credit score?
 Or no credit history at all?
 If you fall into either category, the bad news is there are not many credit cards you will get approved for.
 Worse yet, the few available often have extremely high fees — either in the form of annual fees, interest rates or both.

 Reason #1: Low cost

 Reason #2: Low minimum security deposit

 The great thing about Capital One’s offer is that your refundable minimum security deposit is only $49, $99 or $200 based on your creditworthiness.
 Depositing the minimum will get you a $200 credit limit.
-For every dollar you deposit above that, you get a dollar added to your credit limit.
 The maximum limit available is $3,000.

 Based on your payment and credit history, you may even earn credit limit increases without having to increase your security deposit.
 This is a benefit you won’t find on most secured cards.

 Reason #3: Reports to the three major credit bureaus

 Watch out – I’ve heard a number of complaints about fly‐by‐night banks never reporting customer accounts to the credit bureaus.
 Why not?
 My guess would be because those banks are being cheap (banks have to pay the bureaus in order to report customer accounts).

 Fortunately, you won’t have to worry about that problem with Capital One.
 They will automatically report your account to the three major credit bureaus (Equifax, TransUnion, and Experian).

 This makes their secured MasterCard the ideal choice if you are trying to build credit for the first time, or rebuild a bad credit history.
 It provides the opportunity to improve your score with responsible use.